EEM86/svydovets-bibirnate/src/main/resources/sonarcloud/README.md

 * choose sonarCloud and enter any name
 * In the next step enter the token (provided in slack) and add a new connection
 * go back to SonarLint -> Project Settings and choose your connection from the dropdown list
-* enter 'maingroon_svydovets-bring' as Project_key and apply changes
+* enter 'svydovets-bibernate' as Project_key and apply changes

 ### Run SonarCloud locally